ibm-watson-embedded-business-assistant/eba-example-agents/release/blogs/ExternalFrontendPackages.md

 ### How it works

 As described in our [package.json release](Packagejson.md), third party modules can be declared in a package.json file.
 Our system will download and bundle these assets along with the agent.
 The only requirement is that the agent utilizes [Webpack bundling](WebpackAssets.md).
-Afterwards, developers will be able to `require` their third party modules and utlize them within their own source files.
-Note that not all third party modules are universally are supported, as some may require additional global requirements, e.g. a certain compiler.
+Afterwards, developers will be able to import the third party modules and utlize them within their own source files.
+Please make sure the package.json file is marked to be available in frontend.
+If you need third party packages in both frontend and backend just list all of them in one package.json file and mark it available in frontend and backend.

 An illustration of package.json for react-clock: